 The leaves are heart shaped, waxy and glossy and a good green and gold combination.

-The botanical name is Epipremnum aureum, and if you want to know why it is called Devil’s Ivy comes from the fact that its very difficult to kill.
+The botanical name is Epipremnum aureum, and if you want to know why it is called Devil’s Ivy, this common name comes from the fact that its very difficult to kill.
 In fact it will stay green even if grown in very dark rooms.

 Use it a a clumping plant indoors, or outdoors in a position protected from the cold.